 Right in the middle of suburban Constantia lies the Constantia Green Belt, a popular circular route that runs from Alphen Drive (opposite Ave Le Sueur) along a number of trails, up the Diepriver path, along the Contour Path and back down through Cecelia Forest.
 The 9 km (5.6 mi) route is run on mostly gravel trails and forest paths and is moderately challenging, climbing about 300 m (1,000 ft) over the course of the trail.
 This lush green trail is popular among locals who can be seen walking their dogs (and kids) every morning and afternoon.
 Be on the lookout for horse riders who also use parts of the trails.

-For those looking for a real challenge, the Platteklip Gorge trail is the Pipe Track’s much, much more challenging neighbour, and also the most direct route to the top of Table Mountain.
+For those looking for a real challenge, the Platteklip Gorge trail is the Pipe Track’s much, much more challenging neighbour.
+It is also the most direct route to the top of Table Mountain.
 The trail starts on Tafelberg road, about two kilometres from the cable way station, and winds its way up towards the top, just west of Maclear’s Beacon, Table Mountain’s highest point.
 It’s a short, relatively smooth, but extremely steep climb, gaining about 600 m (2,000 ft) in elevation in just under 2.5 km (1.5 mi), and is probably only for the really fit.
 Depending on your fitness level up and back down will take between 1.5 and two hours – just don’t forget to stop every now and again to take in the magnificent views of the Cape Town City Bowl and Table Bay below.
 It also forms part of the annual Three Peaks and Batrun trail races.

 Everyone has to start somewhere.
 Weather wise, summer in Stellenbosch can be extremely hot, with temperatures in excess of 40ºC (100ºF) so best you go early in the morning.
 Summer is also the time when Cape cobras and puff adder snakes love to sun themselves in the paths, so be especially vigilant for those.
 Winter brings rain, and often a lot of it, making trails potentially very slippery.
 These conditions are par for the course though and adds to the fun of trail running in the first place.
 Just a note: entry to the reserve is R40 for adults, but it’s well worth the expense.